 Both the epidermis and the underlying dermis are susceptible to damage from UV exposure.
 UV-A rays penetrate to the dermis, where they alter structural and matrix proteins, leading to the aged appearance associated with chronic sun exposure.
 UV-B rays are readily absorbed in the outer epidermal layer and are the primary cause of sunburn.
 UV-B rays are more carcinogenic than UV-A rays, and UV-B rays are thought to act as tumor initiators, while UV-A rays act as tumor promoters [32].
-An early target of UV radiation is thought to be the p53 suppressor gene, which is often mutated in skin cancers [49].
+UV radiation is known to damage the p53 tumor suppressor gene, which is often mutated at high frequency in skin cancers [49].